RaitoBezarius/cryptsetup-deluks/README.md

 Now, use:
 - `./src/cryptsetup` to run cryptsetup-deluks
-- or `sudo make install` and `sudo ldconfig` to install permanently.
+- or `sudo make install` and `sudo ldconfig /usr/lib` to install permanently.

 Run
 ---